Last Updated on March 5, 2023 by Victor Queiroz

 It is obvious that the implementation of the franchise has many advantages.

-The simple fact of having a Business Plan for a successful enterprise can make it easier to obtain the D2 visa.
+The simple fact of having a Business Plan for a successful enterprise can make it easier to obtain a D2 visa.

 It turns out that this type of business also presents, as a counterpoint, some additional obligations.
 Amongst them: